DeFM: Learning Foundation Representations from Depth for Robotics

 Dexterous Grasping Performance

-Key Insight: DeFM features remain stable across sensor noise variations, with frozen encoder achieving 80.9% success and only 12% performance drop under novel Kinect noise.
+Key Insight: DeFM features remain stable across sensor noise variations, with frozen encoder outperforming all frozen baselines by 23% (including DINOv3) and fine-tuned DeFM outperforming all baselines by 9%.

 Locomotion: Quadruped Ladder Climbing